zzhang0123/zzhang0123.github.io/_pages/about.md

 I completed my PhD in Physics of the Universe at the Astroparticle and Cosmology (APC) Laboratory, Université Paris Cité, from November 2020 to October 2023.
 During the first half of the program, I was based at the École Normale Supérieure (ENS, Paris).
 Prior to that, I earned my MSc in Physics from Brown University (2018–2020) and my undergraduate degree in Applied Physics from Shanghai University (2014–2018).
 My earlier education includes high school in Hai’an and primary school in Sunzhuang village, spanning from 2002 to 2014.
 I was born in 1996.

-### Ancestry

-I can't go back too far.
-My grandfather was adopted.
-The man who adopted him, my great-grandfather, was a tofu maker/seller in the village, but unfortunately the craft was not passed on.

 ### Scientific Ancestry

+Here is the 'academic tree', with the arrows showing the relationship from the doctoral supervisor to the student.

 <div class="gallery" data-columns="1">
 	<img src="/images/demo/academic_tree.png">
 </div>

-(The arrows indicate the relationship from PhD advisor to student.)
+### Students

+- Pranav Odugoudar (MSc student; supervised by Phil Bull, co-supervised by me)

+### Biological Ancestry

+I can't go back too far.
+My grandfather was adopted.
+The man who adopted him, my great-grandfather, was a tofu maker/seller in the village, but unfortunately the craft was not passed on.

 ###  The Home Team